kripken/BananaBread/README.markdown

 is the license, so you can use that content freely.

 Pre-existing content is mostly CC-BY or CC-BY-SA, see license files in specific directories.
-An exception is the character model, their license is sadly more restrictive (for now - we hope to fix that), see details in
+An exception is the character model, its license is sadly more restrictive (for now - we hope to fix that), see details in

   packages/models/snoutx10k/